Taking Early-Stage Social Entrepreneurs to the Next level

-NxTech Corporation is a media collaboration service to bring experts to anyone who needs it.
-Tabeeb is medical application of the service to bring specialist expertise to underserved communities.
+NxTech Corporation is a media collaboration service that brings experts to anyone who needs it.
+Tabeeb is medical application of the service that brings specialist expertise to underserved communities.

 Impact: NxTec's partner in Jordan provided care to 50 patients in a hospital serving poor neighborhoods utilizing the Tabeeb platform.

 Small Fry, New York